cfpb/design-system/docs/pages/iconography.md

   Icons should be scaled relative to the size of neighboring text.
 This setting is built into our code and happens automatically, provided that the icon is within the same parent element as the text.
 If the icon sits outside of the text’s parent element the scaling must be applied manually but the icon should still be scaled relative to the size of the text.

+  In code, the SVG height is scaled to match the rendered text height, calculated by dividing the rendered height by the assigned font size (19/16 = 1.1875em).
+This appears in the code as @cf-icon-height: 1.1875em.

   Code examples: